browserengineering/book/book/embeds.md

 Our toy browser has a lot of rendering features, but is still missing a few present on pretty much every website.
 The most obvious is *images*---given how ubiquitous they are, it seems silly to have even a toy browser without images.
-But images are actually the simplest form of *embedded content* within a web page, a much bigger topic, and one that has a lot of interesting implications for how browser engines work.[^images-interesting] That's mostly due to how powerful *iframes* are, since they allow you to embed one website in another.
+But images are only the simplest form of *embedded content* within a web page, a much bigger topic, and one that has a lot of interesting implications for how browser engines work.[^images-interesting] That's mostly due to how powerful *iframes* are, since they allow you to embed one website in another.

-A toy browser without iframes simply wouldn't cover some very important architectural aspects of real browsers.^[And in keeping with the pattern you've already seen, basic support for iframes is easy enough to implement in one chapter.]
+The fact is, a toy browser without images or iframes simply wouldn't cover some very important architectural aspects of real browsers with important performance, security and open information access implications.
+So let's now implement them to see.
+And in keeping with the pattern you've already seen, basic support for these features is easy enough to implement in one chapter!

 [^images-interesting]: If I were to describe every single aspect of *just images* in browsers, it would take up an entire chapter by itself.
 But